 The Requirements to Become a Registered Dietitian Nutritionist

 ACEND® sets the guidelines for what every registered dietitian nutritionist (RDN) needs to know and do as an entry-level practitioner.
-The Commission on Dietetic Registration (CDR) is the governing agency to become an RDN.
-There are three steps in this process:
+The Commission on Dietetic Registration (CDR) is the governing agency that determines the eligibility requirements to take the RD Examination.
+As an ACEND®-accredited Coordinated Program, the MSD at Purdue University meets the first two requirements to become a Registered Dietitian Nutritionist:

-• In-class learning: Students applying to the MSD at the Purdue University are in the process of completing or have completed prerequisite courses offered in a Didactic Program in Nutrition and Dietetics (DPD) or similar coursework.
-Students accepted into the MSD must be enrolled in Graduate School at Purdue University and take 2 semesters of graduate-level didactic coursework specific to the MSD curriculum in order to prepare for supervised practice experiences in semesters three and four.
+1. In-class learning and supervised practice experience: Students applying to the MSD at Purdue University are in the process of completing or have completed prerequisite courses offered in a Didactic Program in Nutrition and Dietetics (DPD) or similar coursework.
+Some of the ACEND knowledge requirements are met in pre-requisite courses.
+Students accepted into the MSD must be enrolled in Graduate School at Purdue University and take 2 semesters of graduate-level didactic coursework specific to the MSD curriculum to meet all ACEND knowledge requirements and prepare for supervised practice experiences in semesters three and four.

-• Supervised practice: The student must complete a minimum of 1000 hours of supervised practice experience in an ACEND®-accredited program.
-Supervised practice provides hands-on experience in community nutrition, Medical Nutrition Therapy, and foodservice management following prescribed guidelines and learning experiences to ensure mastery of specific competencies.
-Students accepted into the MSD will complete the supervised practice portion in the second year of the program, after meeting all didactic course requirements in year-one.
-Upon completion of required didactic coursework and supervised practice experience, students earn a Master of Science in Dietetics and are issued an official verification statement indicating successful completion of all required courses, KRDNs, 1000 hours of supervised practice and CRDNs making them eligible to sit for the national registered dietitian examination.
-Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
+In addition, students must complete a minimum of 1000 hours of supervised practice experience in an ACEND®-accredited program such as the MSD.
+Supervised practice provides hands-on experience in community nutrition, Medical Nutrition Therapy, foodservice management, and engagement following prescribed guidelines and learning experiences to ensure mastery of all ACEND and program competencies.
+Students accepted into the MSD will complete supervised practice in the second-year courses of the program, after meeting all didactic course requirements in year-one.

-• Pass the exam: Program graduates who are issued a verification statement are eligible to take the CDR credentialing exam for dietitian nutritionists.
-Prior to graduation with a Master of Science in Dietetics, interns will receive all information required to complete the eligibility requirements to take the RDN exam.
+3. Pass the exam: Program graduates who are issued a verification statement are eligible to take the CDR credentialing exam for dietitian nutritionists.
+Prior to graduating from the program, interns will receive all information required to complete the eligibility requirements to take the RDN exam.
 Successful completion of this exam allows individuals to indicate that they are credentialed and to use the initials RDN after their name.
-The RDN exam is a computer-adaptive test which is available year-round at approved testing centers.

-The CPD at Purdue University is designed to meet all three mandated steps described above to become a registered dietitian nutritionist.
-The CPD meets the Educational (IC 25-14.5-3-1) and Practice Experience Requirements (IC 25-14.5-3.3) to become a Licensed Dietitian (LD) in the state of Indiana.
-Depending on where the graduate works, state certification or licensure may be required.
-It is ACEND’s considered opinion that the program is designed to and does meet all state dietetics licensure and certification laws as some states may interpret their statutes differently.
-More information on state licensure requirements is available at https://www.cdrnet.org/licensure.
+The MSD at Purdue University is designed to meet all mandated steps leading to eligibility to take the exam for dietitian nutritionists.
+The MSD meets the Educational (IC 25-14.5-3-1) and Practice Experience Requirements (IC 25-14.5-3.3) to become a Licensed Dietitian (LD) in the state of Indiana.
+While state interpretations of statutes may vary, it is ACEND’s considered opinion that the program meets the educational requirements for dietetics licensure and certification in all states.
+However, completing an ACEND-accredited program alone does not qualify an individual for licensure or certification as a dietitian in any state.
+Individuals should review their state’s licensing statues and regulations to understand the specific requirements including supervised practice and examinations, needed to obtain a dietetics license.
+More information on state licensure and certification can be found at this link: https://www.cdrnet.org/licensure.

 Interviews for Admission